 FLT3 is an important cytokine receptor involved in normal hematopoiesis.
 Mutations in this gene are common in acute myeloid leukemia (AML) and screening for mutations in this gene has been recommended by the World Health Organization in patients with AML, particularly in cases of cytogenetically normal AML (CN-AML).
 FLT3 mutations commonly co-occur with mutations such as NPM1 that are associated with CN-AML and likely modulate prognostic impact.
 While FLT3-ITD mutations have been associated with poorer prognosis in AML, the prognostic impact of FLT3-TKD mutations are still up for debate.

 GeneCards Summary for FLT3 Gene

-FLT3 (Fms Related Tyrosine Kinase 3) is a Protein Coding gene.
+FLT3 (Fms Related Receptor Tyrosine Kinase 3) is a Protein Coding gene.
 Diseases associated with FLT3 include Leukemia, Acute Myeloid and Acute Myeloblastic Leukemia Without Maturation.
-Among its related pathways are Cytokine Signaling in Immune system and Actin Nucleation by ARP-WASP Complex.
+Among its related pathways are Transcriptional misregulation in cancer and Activation of cAMP-Dependent PKA.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is CSF1R.
+An important paralog of this gene is PDGFRA.